Like many of Montreal’s buzziest restaurant openings of the year, Place Carmin — Old Montreal’s new French brasserie — has been a long time coming.

 For food, Nadon revisits French brasserie classics, including seafood platters, beef tartare, foie gras terrine, and a luxurious-sounding zucchini vichyssoise laced with mascarpone.
 Crème caramel, lemon pie, strawberry shortcake, and chocolate mousse are on hand for an unfussy and familiar dessert, courtesy of the restaurant group’s pastry chef Léa Godin Beauchemin.

 “We usually sell desserts that are much more ‘fine dining’ with all this super difficult plating, but at this place, it’s like, ‘Here’s a piece of cake or a piece of pie,’ so this is very different us,” Blanchette says, laughing.

-It wasn’t until this past weekend, however, that Place Carmin could try out the menu on diners, and Blanchette says the turnout was even better than expected — save for opening night, on Friday, while the Montreal Canadiens took on Tampa Bay Lightning in Game 3 of the Stanley Cup Finals.
+However, it wasn’t until this past weekend that Place Carmin could try out the menu on diners, and Blanchette says the turnout was even better than expected — save for opening night, on Friday.
+At the same time, the Montreal Canadiens took on the Tampa Bay Lightning in Game 3 of the Stanley Cup Finals.
 “They were our biggest competition that night,” she says.

 Asked how she’s feeling about the group’s first foray into Old Montreal at a time when tourism remains low and remote working ostensibly still high, Blanchette says she’s banking on there being an even greater need for spaces — like hers — where home-bound employees can occasionally convene for face-to-face meetings.
 “That’s our bet for the future at least,” she says.